 - case studies of primary and secondary school EAL programs.

-The EAL Companion to the AusVELS and other EAL assessment frameworks are divided into three stages of schooling (lower primary, middle and upper primary, and secondary), so the stages of development are related to the cognitive and social development of students of different ages, and the expectations of their learning at different levels of schooling.
+The Victorian Curriculum F-10 EAL and other assessment frameworks are divided into three stages of schooling (lower primary, middle and upper primary, and secondary), so the stages of development are related to the cognitive and social development of students of different ages, and the expectations of their learning at different levels of schooling.
 Use of such frameworks will give schools a more finely tuned and accurate picture of the progress and achievement of EAL learners in their English language learning than use of mainstream curriculum frameworks alone.
 In primary classrooms, use of an EAL assessment framework will assist teachers to better plan their teaching.
 In secondary schools, teachers taking responsibility for the overall English language development of EAL students should work with an EAL assessment framework.
 These frameworks can also be used by teachers who are not specialist EAL teachers, in order to understand the kind of English that students at various stages of EAL development will be able to understand and use.

 In learning across the curriculum, curriculum frameworks acknowledge that EAL learners’ language proficiency will influence how EAL students learn, and how they are able to communicate about their learning in different subject areas.
 EAL students who start school in Australia with age-equivalent education in their country of origin will have subject knowledge in the subjects they have studied, even if they cannot communicate it effectively in English.